shadowspawn/nvh/README.md

 There is support for release streams:

-- `argon`, `boron`, `carbon`: codename for LTS release stream
+- `argon`, `boron`, `carbon`: codenames for LTS release streams
-- `v6.x`, `7.x`: major version number release stream
+- `v6.x`, `7.x`: major version number release streams

-The last form is for specifying other releases available using the name of the download folder followed by the complete or incomplete version. (`lts` and release streams are not available, but the other conveniences are.)
+The last form is for specifying [other releases](https://nodejs.org/download) available using the name of the remote download folder followed by the complete or incomplete version.

 - `chakracore-release/latest`
 - `nightly/10`
 - `test/v11.0.0-test20180528`
 - `rc/v10.0.0-rc.1`

-## Using Node Versions Without Reinstalling
+## Using Downloaded Node Versions Without Reinstalling

-There are two commands for working directly with your downloaded versions of node, without reinstalling.
+There are two commands for working directly with your downloaded versions of `node`, without reinstalling.

 You can show the path to the downloaded version: